 Scholarship for Social Justice (up to $1,500)

-- Applicant must be a first-generation college student, a student from a low-income family (family’s taxable income for the preceding year did not exceed 150 percent of the poverty level amount), or a student of color.
+- Applicant must be a first-generation college student, a student from a low-income family (family’s taxable income for the preceding year did not exceed 150 percent of the poverty level amount), have an undocumented or refugee immigration status, and/or a student of color.

 - Applicant must be currently enrolled in one of HECUA’s member colleges/universities.

-- Applicant must be enrolled in a semester-long domestic or international HECUA program (HECUA’s short-term programs are not eligible).
+- Applicant must have a program application on file for a semester-long US or international HECUA program (HECUA’s short-term programs are not eligible).

-HECUA provides a number of these scholarships each semester to students who have worked for social change and whose future goals will be strengthened by a HECUA semester program.
-A few smaller awards in the amount of up to $350 are also made to students participating in January-term or summer programs.
+HECUA provides a number of these $750 scholarships each semester to students who have demonstrated commitment to working for social change whose future goals will be strengthened by a HECUA program.
+Smaller awards up to $500 are available to students participating in January-term or summer programs.

-- Applicants must be enrolled in a HECUA program (semester-long or short-term programs abroad or in the U.S. are all eligible).
+- Applicants must be enrolled in a HECUA program.

 - Applicants must have a demonstrated commitment to working for social change.